 How do I notify the City about a possible code violation?

-The easiest way to report a possible code violation is to email us at code-enforcement@ci.oakley.ca.us.
-You can also file a complaint online or call us at (925) 625-7031.
+The easiest way to report a possible code violation is to file a complaint online via the City’s OnDemand app (also available on Apple and Android devices).
+You can also email us at code-enforcement@ci.oakley.ca.us or call us at (925) 625-7031.
 Please be prepared with specific information such as the address of the property, details of the situation and the length of time you have observed the situation.
 All complaints are anonymous!

 City staff responds to all code enforcement complaints.
 We will visit the property in question, determine if there is a violation, and document the situation.
 Situations that appear to pose a serious risk to health and safety are given the highest priority.
 If a violation does exist, we will send out a Notice to Correct with a due date for compliance.
 Typically, the majority of cases are remedied by the due date.
 Depending on the seriousness and nature of the violation, a second Notice to Correct may be issued or in severe cases, an Administrative Citation will be issued.